IC-CN/ic-tech-doc/README.md

 Fiduciary: 账号受托者
 ```

 - The fiduciary of an account is the principal allowed to make transactions on the account; as such, it may be useful to think of it as the owner of the account, with the caveat that it may or may not be the beneficiary of the account.
 The neuron account is a prominent example of an account for which the beneficiary and fiduciary do not coincide (the fiduciary is the governance canister while the beneficiary is the neuron holder).
 The fiduciary of a (ledger) account does not change over time.
-The distinction between fiduciary and beneficiary is also important for DeFi dapps (canisters) that interact with the IC ledger: in this case, the fiduciary is the DeFi canister while the beneficiary is the individual or organization ([[#principal|principal) that uses the DeFi canister’s services.
+The distinction between fiduciary and beneficiary is also important for DeFi dapps (canisters) that interact with the IC ledger: in this case, the fiduciary is the DeFi canister while the beneficiary is the individual or organization that uses the DeFi canister’s services.

 ```
 Finalization： 最终确认